richcsst/Graphics-Framebuffer/README.md

 * **Native Linux Mint with 4.2 GHz 6 core i7 CPU and 2 NVidia 1080 Ti's** - This is how I found out that the Nouveau driver is very poor when handling a framebuffer.
 It's actually disgraceful at how bad and how slow it really is.
 It doesn't appear to be using any DMA for the memory copy of the framebuffer, but CPU itself for transfers.
 Running Virtual Box on Windows is much faster than running Linux natively with the Nouveau framebuffer drivers.
 Sad, really sad.

 * **NVidia Jetson Nano with 4GB of RAM** - Plenty zippy.
 I am quite pleased with this offering by NVidia.

+* **Windows 11 PC with Virtualbox, 5 GHz 12 core AMD Ryzen 9900X with GeForce RTX 4080 Ti GPU** - Amazingly fast.
+I have Linux installed on VirtualBox as an EFI OS.
+I have the EFI resolution set to 3840x2160.
+You can use the "ExtraData" section in the "vbox" description file to set that up.
+For example:

+  * ```<ExtraDataItem name="VBoxInternal2/EfiGraphicsResolution" value="3840x2160"/>```

 ## SUPPORT AND DOCUMENTATION